Skip to content

 • Have a high school diploma or GED

-• And pass a basic aptitude test
+• Pass a basic aptitude test

 4. Register as an electrician apprentice